 nbkc bank — Business Money Market Savings account

 This Kansas-based bank offers a decent interest rate on its Business Money Market Savings account.
-With a minimum deposit of $5, you can open this account and start earning 0.90% APY.
+With no minimum deposit, you can open this account and start earning 0.60% APY.

 While nbkc charges very little in terms of fees, keep in mind the six withdrawal per month limit on money market accounts stems from federal regulations and isn’t subject to the whims of individual financial institutions.
 If you need to access your money more frequently, you may want to consider supplementing your money market account with a business checking account.

-Primary Bank — Choice Business Money Market account
+Service Credit Union — Business Money Market account

 Axos Bank — Business Money Market account